The First 48 Hours After a DUI | Getting Your Driver's License Back | Easing the Consequences of a DUI | Fighting a Mendocino DUI

 A local DUI lawyer who lives and practices in Mendocino County is far better than one based in Marin, San Francisco or LA, because lawyers who regularly practice DUI law in Mendocino know how the Ukiah DMV, and how the Mendocino County judges and Mendocino County District Attorney react to certain cases, and we know the available options and procedures here in Mendocino County which often vary widely in different counties.
 For example, a standard no-defenses second DUI in Mendocino County is typically sentenced to thirty days of jail, but all of the time may be served by volunteering with the county if you are not otherwise ineligible.
 By comparison, in Marin County the typical sentence for the same charges is fifteen days instead of thirty, and four days must be served in actual custody.
 Napa's typical sentence for a second DUI is only ten days of jail, all of which may be served with a jail alternative.
 Local Ukiah lawyers who actually live and practice in Mendocino County know Mendocino County DUI practices and procedures.

-Ask questions, and choose carefully; here's another real statement, from one of Jake's former clients: "I also wanted to share something that you may or may not wish to add to the testimonial (if you've used it).
+Ask questions, and choose carefully; here's another real statement, from one of Ryan's former clients: "I also wanted to share something that you may or may not wish to add to the testimonial (if you've used it).
 Since being in the DUI program, I've come across a wide range of folks who have had varying experiences with their lawyers.
 Every time someone shares a story, I am even more grateful than ever that I sought you out and that you agreed to take my case.
 I've heard stories from people whose lawyers won't answer any questions after court, who wouldn't appear for them in court (it's possible that they weren't allowed to I suppose) or who gave such minimal information that they have been left to navigate much of the DUI laws and DMV processes by themselves.
 So, thank you again for all of your help, your honesty and bluntness, and your follow up."

 Don't pay extra by being fooled into hiring a smooth talking "big name" criminal lawyer based in another county like San Mateo, Marin, San Francisco or Los Angeles to whom you pay more money so that he or she can hopefully accomplish the exact same result as a Mendocino County DUI defense attorney, or worse yet they turn around and hire a local Mendocino no-name contract lawyer to appear for you.
 The quality of representation might be adequate but still a waste of additional money and an unwanted additional layer of people and miscommunications.